 We have not always been able in the past and may be unable in the future to detect, anticipate, measure or prevent threats or techniques used to detect or exploit vulnerabilities in our (or our third parties') information technology, services, Processing, communications systems, or software.
-For example, certain of our third-party service providers, like many other organizations, were affected by the log4j vulnerability.
-Although neither we nor any of our third-party service providers identified any impact or compromise resulting from this vulnerability, because such threats and techniques change frequently, are often sophisticated in nature, this type of vulnerability may not be detected until after an incident has occurred.
 In addition, security researchers and other individuals have in the past and will continue in the future to actively search for and exploit actual and potential vulnerabilities in our (or our third parties') information technology, services, communications or software.
-We cannot be certain that we will be able to address any such vulnerabilities, in whole or in part, and there may be delays in developing and deploying patches and other remedial measures to adequately address vulnerabilities, and taking such remedial steps could adversely impact or disrupt our operations.
+We take steps to detect and remediate vulnerabilities, but we may not be able to detect and remediate all vulnerabilities because the threats and techniques used to exploit the vulnerability change frequently and are often sophisticated in nature.
+Therefore, such vulnerabilities could be exploited but may not be detected until after a security incident has occurred.
+These vulnerabilities pose material risks to our business.
+Further, we may experience delays in developing and deploying patches and other remedial measures to adequately address vulnerabilities, and taking such remedial steps could adversely impact or disrupt our operations.
 We expect similar issues to arise in the future as our products and services are more widely adopted, and as we continue to expand the features and functionality of existing products and services and introduce new products and services.
 Despite our efforts to identify and remediate vulnerabilities, if any, in our information technology systems (including our products), our efforts may not be successful.
 The costs to respond to a security breach and/or to mitigate any security vulnerabilities that may be identified could be significant, our efforts to address these problems may not be successful, and these problems could result in unexpected interruptions, delays, cessation of service, negative publicity, and other harm to our business and our competitive position.
-Further, we may experience delays in developing and deploying remedial measures designed to address any such identified vulnerabilities.
 We could be required to fundamentally change our business activities and practices in response to a security breach or related regulatory actions or litigation, which could have an adverse effect on our business.

 We may have contractual and other legal obligations to notify relevant stakeholders of any security breaches.
 Most jurisdictions have enacted laws requiring companies to notify individuals, regulatory authorities, and others of security breaches involving certain types of data.
 In addition, our agreements with certain consumers and partners may require us to notify them in the event of a security breach.
 Such mandatory disclosures are costly, and the disclosures or the failure to comply with such requirements could lead to adverse consequences.
 If we (or our third parties) experience a security breach or are perceived to have experienced a security breach, we may experience adverse consequences.
-These consequences may include: government enforcement actions (for example, investigations, fines, penalties, audits, and inspections); additional reporting requirements and/or oversight; restrictions on processing information (including personal information); litigation (including class claims); indemnification obligations; negative publicity; reputational harm; monetary fund diversions; interruptions in our operations

-(including availability of information); financial loss; and other similar harms.
+These consequences may include: government enforcement actions (for example, investigations, fines, penalties, audits, and inspections); additional reporting requirements and/or oversight; restrictions on processing information (including personal information); litigation (including class claims); indemnification obligations; negative publicity; reputational harm; monetary fund diversions; interruptions in our operations (including availability of information); financial loss; and other similar harms.
 Security breaches and attendant consequences may cause customers to stop using our products or services, deter new customers from using our products or services, and negatively impact our ability to grow and operate our business.